Campaign of Gipuzkoa: Fall of Irun and San Sebastián

-On August 26, Beorlegi began the assault on Irún.
-The poorly armed and untrained leftist and Basque nationalist militias fought bravely but could not fend off the rebel push.
-After bloody combats, the resisting forces were overwhelmed: thousands of civilians and militia-men fled in panic across the French border on September 3, 1936.
-The town was occupied that day.
-Beorlegui was wounded, and died a month later.
+On August 26, Beorlegui began the assault on Irún.
+The poorly armed and untrained leftist and Basque nationalist militias fought bravely but could not fend off the rebel push, in no small part due to an inability to get ammunition to the defending forces.
+After bloody combats, the resisting forces were overwhelmed on September 3, 1936: thousands of civilians and militia-men fled in panic, some across the French border.
+The town was occupied by Nationalist forces that day.
+The victorious Beorlegui was wounded, dying a month later of gangrene, the general having refused treatment for his wounds.
+Enraged by their lack of ammunition, retreating anarchists burned parts of the city.

-Enraged by their lack of ammunition, retreating anarchists burned parts the city.
-The Nationalists followed this up with the capture of San Sebastián on September 13.
-The dying General Beorlegi could still preside over the parade of triumphant far-right rebel troops entering the city with no fighting.

-A sizable number of the city's 80,000 inhabitants fled on an exodus towards Biscay.
+The Nationalists followed up the capture of Irun with the capture of San Sebastián, effectively surrounding and isolating the northern Republican zone from external support.
+The fall of San Sebastián illustrated a fundamental difference in policy as well as strategy between the Basque and Anarchist leadership.
+Thanks to the Basque leadership, a sizeable number of the city's 80,000 inhabitants fled on an exodus towards Bilbao, in the Spanish province of Biscay.
 British field-journalist George L. Steer sets the figure of the terrified population fleeing to Bilbao at 30,000.
-Basque Nationalist Party officials arranged for the final orderly evacuation of the city before its fall, holding back the anarchists, small in number, who were planning to wreak havoc.
+Basque Nationalist Party officials arranged for the final orderly evacuation of the city before its fall, holding back anarchist efforts to repeat the burning of Irun by shooting several anarchist officials.
+Small in number, the anarchists were planning to wreak havoc.

-Despite their evacuation, 485 were killed at the city as a result of pseudo-trials mounted by the Spanish rebel troops in the aftermath of the city's occupation up to 1943, but during the first months of occupation approximately 600 were murdered in paseos (extrajudicial executions).
+Despite the evacuation of San Sebastián, hundreds of people were killed in the city as a result of pseudo-trials mounted by the conquering rebel troops in the aftermath of the city's occupation; during the first months of occupation approximately 600 were murdered in paseos (extrajudicial executions).
 Among them, Steer cites the execution of seventeen priests of Basque nationalist sympathies.
 The city mayor also faced summary execution.

 The Nationalist rebels advanced further west.
 They were stopped by the Republicans at Buruntza for a few days, but continued their push until the outer fringes of Biscay (Intxorta).
-There, the resistance of the Basque pro-republican forces, backed up with 8,000 rifles smuggled in extremis by Lezo Urreiztieta to Santander on 24 September, and the exhaustion of the Nationalists resulted in an end of the offensive until the War in the North began.
+There, the resistance of the Basque pro-republican forces, backed up with 8,000 rifles smuggled in extremis by Lezo Urreiztieta to Santander on 24 September, along with the exhaustion of the Nationalists, resulted in an end of the offensive until the War in the North began.